-9. Target Audience: Estimated Number of Participar its: 11.
-Method of evaluat Participant (Law Societ tion of programme (check all that apply) critique form ☐ Other - describe: 12.
+11. Method of evaluation of programme (check all that apply) Participant critique (Law Society form) Independent evaluation form Other - describe: 12.
 Has a course or any part of a course of a similar nature been offered and accredited as an RME course before?
-If yes, please indicate title, dates and sponsoring agency If yes, please indicate no. of any CPD points awarded Were the same tutors used?
-Yes No If no, list new pres senter(s) 13.
-I have reviewed th ne criteria for accreditation and made them known OURSE PRESENTATION de detailed outline of course on reverse side, and att 14.
-Time during which each segment will be offered Subject content of each segment Presenter(s s) Teaching technique used in each segment Total amount of time devoted to each segment Registration fee to be charged your registrants in HK dollars: \$ Total hours (excl. breaks)
+If yes, please indicate title, dates and sponsoring agency □ Yes □ No If yes, please indicate no. of any CPD points awarded Were the same tutors used?
+If no, list new presenter(s) 13.
+I have reviewed the criteria for accreditation and made them known to each of the tutors.